Domain 8: Measurement, Attribution & Closed-Loop Learning

 |---|---|---|---|---|

 | B2B SaaS | Triangulate MMM + incrementality + MTA; self-reported attribution closes 90%+ dark-social gap (Refine Labs $50M HIRO over 24 mo).
-Sourced pipeline = North Star | HockeyStack (mid-market) or Dreamdata for B2B attribution; Adobe Marketo Measure for enterprise; Recast/Lifesight for MMM | Last-touch attribution as truth — credits the LinkedIn ad that closed an opp built by 6 months of podcast + community | None |
+Sourced pipeline = North Star | HockeyStack (mid-market) or Dreamdata for B2B attribution; Adobe Marketo Measure for enterprise; Recast/Lifesight for MMM | Last-touch attribution as truth, which credits the LinkedIn ad that closed an opp built by 6 months of podcast + community | None |

 | Biopharma | "Conversion" = prescription written, formulary win, KOL endorsement, congress mention.
-MMM combines Rx data (IQVIA/Komodo claims) + media + MSL touches; long lag (3-12 mo) | IQVIA Channel Dynamics MMM; Veeva Crossix (claims + media match-back, the canonical pharma MMM): Aktana for next-best-action attribution; Komodo Health for patient-journey closed loop | Attributing Rx lift to a single touch in a 12-month MLR-cleared multi-channel program — wrong methodology; pharma MMM with claims match-back is the only defensible answer | HIPAA on de-identified claims data (Crossix/IQVIA models built around this); Sunshine Act tracking inside attribution stack; FDA Form 2253 records as data trail; GDPR for EU patient-flow data |
+MMM combines Rx data (IQVIA/Komodo claims) + media + MSL touches; long lag (3-12 mo) | IQVIA Channel Dynamics MMM; Veeva Crossix (claims + media match-back, the canonical pharma MMM): Aktana for next-best-action attribution; Komodo Health for patient-journey closed loop | Attributing Rx lift to a single touch in a 12-month MLR-cleared multi-channel program is the wrong methodology; pharma MMM with claims match-back is the only defensible answer | HIPAA on de-identified claims data (Crossix/IQVIA models built around this); Sunshine Act tracking inside attribution stack; FDA Form 2253 records as data trail; GDPR for EU patient-flow data |

 | DTC | iOS ATT killed user-level; MMM + geo-tests (Haus, Northbeam) + first-party identity (Klaviyo, Shopify) is the 2026 stack.
-CAC/LTV by cohort is the operating loop | Northbeam + Triple Whale daily; Haus geo-tests quarterly; Recast or Meta Robyn for MMM; Looker Studio for ops | Trusting Meta's reported ROAS — over-reports 2-4× post-ATT.
+CAC/LTV by cohort is the operating loop | Northbeam + Triple Whale daily; Haus geo-tests quarterly; Recast or Meta Robyn for MMM; Looker Studio for ops | Trusting Meta's reported ROAS, which over-reports 2-4× post-ATT.
 Soft Surroundings cut retargeting 52% with revenue up 17% | iOS ATT, GDPR/CCPA, server-side Conversions API setup; data clean room compliance (Habu, AWS Clean Rooms) |

 | Dev tools | "Conversion" = signup, activation event, paid upgrade, expansion to team plan.
-Self-reported "How did you hear?" + GitHub stars correlated to ARR + community contribution → pipeline | Amplitude/Mixpanel + Common Room for community-to-pipeline; HockeyStack; PostHog for self-hosted; Stripe + Orbit metric for OSS attribution | Optimizing for stars/signups instead of activation — a star is not a customer; activation is | OSS license compliance in any closed-loop reporting on contributor data; CCPA on dev profiles |
+Self-reported "How did you hear?" + GitHub stars correlated to ARR + community contribution as pipeline | Amplitude/Mixpanel + Common Room for community-to-pipeline; HockeyStack; PostHog for self-hosted; Stripe + Orbit metric for OSS attribution | Optimizing for stars/signups instead of activation, since a star is not a customer; activation is | OSS license compliance in any closed-loop reporting on contributor data; CCPA on dev profiles |

 Key insight: Biopharma measurement uniquely depends on claims-match-back data (Veeva Crossix, IQVIA), you correlate de-identified Rx volume against media exposure.
 This is the ONE B2B vertical where MMM + privacy-safe patient-flow data is the canonical stack; B2B SaaS triangulation playbooks (HockeyStack/Dreamdata + self-reported) don't apply because the conversion is a prescription, not a deal.